-When Brian started to reach his teenage years his aggression towards family members began to worsen.
-His needs became far more greater and it was becoming more challenging to care for him on a regular basis.
+When Brian started to reach his teenage years his aggression towards family members began to escalate.
+His needs became far greater and it was becoming more challenging to care for him on a regular basis.
 Angie was fortunate enough to get Brian into a weekend respite program in Toronto where he would go for one weekend each month.

 After his program was repeatedly extended due to Brian going back to his old ways as soon as he was brought back home, it was decided that the best option for Brian's quality of life was to have him live full time at TRIAD.
-Brian has now been there for 3 years and has taken steps in his behavior that is even difficult for his own mother who knew him best to believe.
+Brian has now been there for 3 years and has taken steps in his behaviour that is even difficult for his own mother who knew him best to believe.

-Angie has watched her son grow into a young adult whose outbursts are kept at a bare minimum, who can communicate what he needs and does so without frustration.
+Angie has watched her son grow into a young adult whose outbursts are kept to a bare minimum, and who can communicate what he needs and does so without frustration.
 Angie makes sure to visit Brian on a regular basis, has him come visit his family at home each week, and is sure to play an important role in decisions regarding Brian.